NinitLtd/TestMiniKube/README.md

 - If you don't know what is your `CLUSTER_IP` then either use `kubectl cluster-info` or `minikube profile list`

 **Note: IMHO this is `PoC` so the build and deployment steps are manual.
-I would prefer to build `CI/CD` pipelines to automate build and deployments**
+I would prefer to build `CI/CD` pipelines to automate build and deployments.**